QuentinRa/blog.quentinra.dev/operating-systems/networking/knowledge/index.md

 A port is a virtual messaging channel which is only associated with **one protocol**, such as `22` associated with `SSH`.
 This association allows a machine to correctly handle a message using the correct protocol.

 * 🗃️ There are 65535 <small>(or in short $2^{16}$)</small> available ports

-* 🔒 The first 1024 ports are called "standard ports"
+* 🔒 The first 1024 ports are called "well-known/system ports"
+* ☘️ Ports 1024 to 49151 are called "registered ports"
+* 🍀 Ports 1024 to 49151 are called "dynamic/private ports"

-* 🗺️ List of [TCP/UDP ports](https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers) and their protocols
+🗺️ List of [TCP/UDP ports](https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers) and their protocols.

 * 🤔 Protocols can be assigned to another port <small>(security)</small>
 * ✅ Ports can be "open", "filtered" <small>(firewall)</small>, and "closed"

-* 🍸 A port can, according to the protocol, receive TCP, UDP, TCP and UDP... messages.
+* 🍸 A port can, according to the protocol, receive TCP, UDP, or TCP and UDP... messages.
 </div></div>

 <hr class="sep-both">